 Bath is blessed with museums, sporting venues, theatres and tourist attractions as well as a vibrant shopping scene, food for every palate and world class festivals.
 We want to capitalise on these cultural riches and grow our tourist industry.
-The warm welcome the Bath Welcome Ambassadors will provide to our visitors from the rest of the UK and the world will help us achieve this.
+The warm welcome the Bath Welcome Ambassadors provide to our visitors from the rest of the UK and the world is helping us achieve this.

 Welcome Ambassador Volunteer Role Description

 It is a very exciting time to join the Welcome Ambassador Project Team.
-It’s a new venture for the city and the ambassadors will help shape the format that will help promote the city for years to come.
+It’s a relatively new venture for the city and the ambassadors are helping to shape the format that will help promote the city for years to come.

 To be the friendly faces of Bath, part of a team of volunteers providing a warm and informed welcome to Bath city centre for visitors, workers, residents and students centre.
 Welcome Ambassadors will direct people throughout the city, encourage them to visit Bath BID Businesses, to explore the hidden gems as well as the must-do activities.

 What does the role involve?